310mc/https-310mc.github.io-tl/source/_posts/idol_story/kanata_2.md

 <th>(I was worried that I’d give up a week in, but I don’t think I can even get past the first day…)</th>

 <th>(Well, whatever… I haven’t told anyone about this, anyway.
-Nobody’ll realize that I’ve failed… I can move on with my life…)</th>
+Nobody will realize that I’ve failed… I can move on with my life…)</th>
 {% endbubble %}

 {% bubble Kanata v2 %}